Overview of Teleport 12: Device Trust and Desktop Access

 benarent, which is my username.
 I have access to these roles and these logins.
 I have access to Kubernetes.
 And for example, now if I take my Teleport Server Access, I can view all these machines.
 I can

-tsh ssh [email protected].
+tsh ssh ubuntu@ansible.
 And like that, I've already got access to the host.
 And so this just makes the developer experience and workflow super smooth for accessing infrastructure.
 And everything gets also audited and collected as well.

 Support for Windows servers